 Removal under the articles of association

 Most companies will outline in their articles a number of circumstances under which a director can or must be removed from office.
-The articles should also set out certain procedures for the removal of directors, including a provision that a director may be removed by majority agreement of the shareholders.
+The articles should also set out certain procedures for the removal of directors, including a provision that a director may be removed by majority agreement of the members.

 Article 18 of the Model articles of association provides that a person ceases to be a director as soon as: